crespire/rails_railsbook/README.md

 - Post
 - Comment
 - Like
-- Connection
+- Request

 Model Associations

 A user:

 - has many posts
-- has many comments_made, inverse_of commenter
-- has many comments_received, as commentable
+- has many comments
-- has many likes_given, inverse of liker
+- has many likes
-- has many likes_recevied, as likeable
+- has many requests_sent
-- has many friends through connections
+- has many requests_received

 A post

-- belongs to a user
+- belongs to user
 - has many likes
-- has many comments as commentable (polymorphic)
+- has many comments

 A comment

-- belongs to commenter, class user
+- belongs to user
-- belongs to a commentable (polymorphic association)
+- belongs to post
-- has many comments as commentable

 A like

 - belongs to a liker, class user
-- belongs to likable
 - belongs to likeable (polymorphic)

 A reqeuest